* AUD, NZD touch multi-month highs before pullback

 By Tom Westbrook and Stanley White

-The kiwi also pulled back after hitting a four-and-a-half-month high on the first morning since New Zealand ended all social restrictions - save for its closed borders - after the nation declared it was free of the coronavirus.
+The kiwi hit a four-and-a-half month high of $0.6576 on the first morning since New Zealand ended all social restrictions - save for its closed borders - after the nation declared it was free of the coronavirus.

 “There is discomfort that the glass has gone from half-full to overflowing,” DBS Bank analysts said in a note.
 “If dollar/yen returns lower into 106-108...it could herald some hiccups in the seemingly unstoppable risk rally.”